Quantum entanglement and Bell inequality violation at colliders: Entanglement and Bell locality

 Bell locality essentially means that the measurement outputs at one party, say $A$, do not depend on the outcomes at the remaining one, at $B$; in other terms, all correlations between Alice and Bob are consequence of shared resources, which, for a quantum system, can even include its wavefunction.
 This form of locality can be formalized in full generality.
 Let us denote with the (for simplicity, continuous) variable $\lambda$ the set of unspecified common resources, shared among Alice and Bob.
 Further, assume that Alice can choose to measure $M_A$ different observables $\hat A_1$, $\hat A_2$, \ldots $\hat A_{M_A}$, each one giving rise to $m_A$ different outcomes $a_i=1,2,\ldots, m_A$, $i=1,2,\ldots, M_A$, and similarly for Bob.
 Let $P_\lambda(A|a)$ be the probability for Alice of getting the outcome $a$ having chosen to measure the observable $\hat A$ and similarly be $P_\lambda(B|b)$ the probability for Bob of getting $b$ out of the measurement of the observable $\hat B$.
 What is important is that $P_\lambda(A|a)$ does not depend on the measurement chosen by Bob and similarly $P_\lambda(B|b)$ does not depend on the Alice choices; in other terms, the outcome $a$ for Alice and $b$ for Bob are generated locally, by sampling from the probability distribution $P_\lambda(A|a)$ and $P_\lambda(B|b)$, respectively.

 Within these settings, the probability $P(A,B|a,b)$ of the joint result $(a,b)$, having measured $\hat A$ and $\hat B$, can be expressed as

 where $\eta(\lambda)$ is the probability distribution of the shared resources.
 This is the formal statement of Bell locality; the corresponding statistics of outcomes is called \textbf{local} if it obeys (\ref{Bell-locality}), \textbf{nonlocal} otherwise.
-Checking the validity of the hypothesis (\ref{Bell-locality}) is usually done by performing a \textbf{Bell test}, that is, by putting under experimental scrutiny the validity of suitable Bell inequalities, direct consequence of the hypothesis (\ref{Bell-locality}).
+Checking the validity of the hypothesis (\ref{Bell-locality}) is usually done by performing a \textbf{Bell test}, that is, by putting under experimental scrutiny the validity of suitable Bell inequalities that result directly from the hypothesis (\ref{Bell-locality}).